hardbyte/rpython-post/readme.md

         self.type = token_type
 ```

-Our soon to be scanner will create these `Token` objects which refer back to addresses
+Our soon to be created scanner will create these `Token` objects which refer back to
-in some source.
-If the scanner sees the source `"( 1 + 2.0 )"` it would emit the following
+addresses in some source.
+If the scanner sees the source `"( 1 + 2.0 )"` it would emit
-tokens:
+the following tokens:

 ```python
 Token(0, 1, TokenTypes.LEFT_PAREN)